moby/moby/docs/sources/installation/rackspace.md

 will need to install it.
 And this is a little more difficult on Rackspace.

-Rackspace boots their servers using grub’s `menu.lst` and does not like non ‘virtual’ packages (e.g. Xen compatible) kernels there, although they do work.
+Rackspace boots their servers using grub's `menu.lst` and does not like non `virtual` packages (e.g. Xen compatible) kernels there, although they do work.
 This results in `update-grub` not having the expected result, and you will need to set the kernel manually.